Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 Taking these numbers, we can get renewal billings (not part of a sales rep’s quota) and new billings:

-Renewal billings= $302*80%= $242 million.
+Renewal billings = $302*80% = $242 million.

-New billings= 80* $2,000,000= $160 million.
+New billings = 80* $2,000,000 = $160 million.

-Total billings= $402 million.
+Total billings = $402 million.

 Note renewal billings are not factored into sales rep’s quota.